 The Queen of Snow

-Inspired by the Hans Christian Andersen folk tale of the same name, composer Alexander Rudd and I reinvented this story for the youth theatre at the Yvonne Arnaud Theatre in Guildford, working with my longterm director and dramaturg Julia Black.
+Inspired by the Hans Christian Andersen folk tale The Snow Queen, composer Alexander Rudd and I reinvented this story for the youth theatre at the Yvonne Arnaud Theatre in Guildford, working with my longterm director and dramaturg Julia Black.

 Here's our demo of one of the songs.

-Working with director Thomas Hescott, I adapted David Almond's novel The Savage into a stage musical, for The Arcola Theatre in Dalston.
+I adapted David Almond's novel The Savage into a stage musical, for The Arcola Theatre in Dalston, directed by Thomas Hescott.